HHSAPCompSci2020/capstone-project-p3-maze-runners/doc/README - Maze of Legends.txt

 *  There will be a GUI: Images represent the parts of the maze and all its components, as well as the characters and enemies represented on screen by images.
 *  User input (keyboard): The user can use the arrow keys or wasd to control the character as they move around the maze and to interact with elements like monsters or powerups
 * There are power ups that the player can collect by touching them.
 There’ll be several powerups that change how the user can progress through the game like increasing movement, changing how much maze is visible.
 Powerups: grant temporary more movespeed, vision, etc
 * Monsters are also on the maze and can hurt/kill the player.
 The player can avoid the monsters or attack them.
 Player has a limited amount of health/lives and will be killed after a certain amount of bad encounters with monsters.
-Different monsters will have a different AI and have different behavior.[b][c]
+Different monsters will have a different AI and have different behavior.
 * The character can freely walk on the screen, not bound to a grid, but cannot walk out of bounds or through walls.